 Give Customers the Benefit of the Doubt

 Proving to him why he’s wrong and you’re right isn’t worth losing a customer over.
 You will never win an argument with a customer, and you should never, ever put a customer in that position.

 Do Everything You Can to Say Yes for a Customer

 The fact that a customer cared enough to ask is all you need to know in trying to accommodate her.
 It may be an exception from your customer service policy, but (if it isn’t illegal) try to do it.
 Remember you are just making one exception for one customer, not making new policy.
 Mr. Marshall Field was right-on in his famous statement: "Give the lady what she wants."

 Give them guidelines for what to say and do in every conceivable case.
 People on the frontline of a situation play the most critical role in your customer’s experience.
 Make sure they know what to do and say to make that customer’s experience a positive, pleasant one.

-Want to Know What Your Customers Think of Your Company?
-Ask Them!
+Ask What Your Customers Think of Your Company

 Remember that the big money isn’t as much in winning customers as in keeping customers.
 Each individual customer’s perception of your company will determine how well you do this and that perception will depend on the level of customer service you provide.